Solutions journalism: Criticism

 Journalists and readers sometimes respond negatively to the solutions approach.
 One common criticism is that solutions journalism easily devolves into "feel-good" storytelling or hero worship, rather than critically examining important issues in society.
 In fact, some news organizations have created specific sections to highlight upbeat "good news", which can help generate advertiser or sponsor revenue.
 Proponents of solutions journalism argue that such stories do not represent rigorous, evidence-based reporting.

 Critics of solutions journalism also have voiced concerns regarding potential bias and advocacy.
 There is a fine line, they suggest, between reporting on responses and actually advocating on their behalf.
 Solutions journalism supporters respond that an evidence-based approach to reporting diminishes the risk of bias, and that solutions stories should not be connected to a "call to action" for readers.

 Others worry that many complex social issues do not have clear causes or clear solutions.
 This may require reporters pursuing solutions stories to have considerable expertise in a subject area—and, even then, some believe that the resulting stories will inevitably be too simplistic relative to the reality of a systemic problem.

 Proponents

 The Solutions Journalism Network works, it says, "to legitimize and spread the practice of solutions journalism: rigorous and compelling reporting about responses to social problems".
 To achieve its mission, SJN works with journalists in a variety of ways to build awareness and the practice of solutions reporting.
 The Solutions Journalism Network has collaborated with numerous news organizations in the United States, including The Seattle Times, The Christian Science Monitor, The Boston Globe, PRI's "The World," and the Center for Investigative Reporting, to produce solutions-oriented reporting projects.

-Positivas based in Argentina is the first BCorp certified media in Latin America, has been working to pioneer Construction Journalism on radio and multimedia content online since 2003.
+Positivas based in Argentina is the first BCorp certified media in Latin America, and has been working to pioneer Construction Journalism on radio and multimedia content online since 2003.
 Journalist Andrea Méndez Brandam, founder and host, has been inspired and coached by Shauna Crockett Burrows, Positive News UK founder.